spotify/styx/doc/design-overview.md

 #### State ERROR

 A workflow instance has permanently failed.
-No more retries will be done.
+No more retries will be executed.

+#### State FAILED

+Submission of job failed and Styx tries to determine if the job shall be rescheduled for a retry or not.